My Old Cue New Cue ‘hack’ for training a settle

 Transferring a cue simply means teaching your dog to respond the same way to a new cue (folding your arms to ask your dog to lay down) as they did the existing cue e.g. by saying “down”.

-I really like this using this to train dogs to settle in social situations silently, only using hand signals.
+I really like this using this to train dogs to settle in social situations silently, only using hand signals and found I naturally crossed my arms when I stopped for a chat on a walk, so felt natural to integrate.

 Without a prompt, many of the hunting and herding breeds in my community aren’t wired to relax, instead are looking for something to do so wouldn’t offer signs of settling!